Testing a tool that helps people find the right help

 In other cases, I noticed that people felt unsupported by the tone of voice or untrustworthy of the organisation, particularly when we asked them to sign up for emails at the end of their journey.

-I also uncovered a larger design question when I learned that people may expect to choose multiple options, something we still needed to consider.
+I also uncovered a larger design question when I learned that people may expect to choose multiple options, something the tool couldn't currently support.

 Share